fastify/fastify/docs/Guides/Migration-Guide-V5.md

 ### `useSemicolonDelimiter` false by default

-Starting with v5, every Fastify instance will not support the use of semicolon delimiter by default in querystring.
-The behavior in v4 and eariler versions is non standard behavior and this change should have no effect on the standard implementation of Fastify.
-You can revert this behavior by setting `useSemicolonDelimiter: true` in the server options.
+Starting with v5, Fastify instances will no longer default to supporting the use of semicolon delimiters in the query string as they did in v4.
+This is due to it being non-standard behavior and not adhering to [RFC 3986](https://www.rfc-editor.org/rfc/rfc3986#section-3.4).

+If you still wish to use semicolons as delimiters, you can do so by setting `useSemicolonDelimiter: true` in the server configuration.